Remote First Innovators

 James Martucci joins Remote First Innovators to discuss building successful remote organizations through intentional leadership, hiring, and culture.
 Drawing from experience at Apple, Oscar Health, robotics startups, and his own company, Sidekicks, James explains why culture is the foundation of long-term business success.

-Tuesday Jun 16, 2026
+Jun 16, 2026

 Titus Kariuki shares his experience as a Data Analytics Business Analyst supporting enterprise analytics solutions while leading nonprofits, building a personal brand, and exploring AI-powered workflows.
 Learn practical strategies for hybrid work, productivity, leadership, AI adoption, personal development, and career growth in today's evolving workplace.

-Tuesday Jun 02, 2026
+Jun 2, 2026

 What separates successful remote companies from those that struggle?